MWMjr/DesignPatterns/README.md

 *When To Use*
 When we have an object that we want to augent with additional functionality, but we do not want to rewrite existing code (open/closed principle).
 This allows us to keep the functionality separate (single respnsibility principle) while interacting with existing structures.
 A decorator simply references the decorated objects.

+This pattern can be used to allow something akin to multiple inheritance, however, the pattern begins to strain easily (i.e. mutliple interfaces with thr same method definition)

 #### Facade
 #### Flywight
 #### Proxy